For information about Globalscape, visit www.globalscape.com.

 Windows NET logon - Choose this option to log in with a local Windows account.

-If you are evaluating the software or just do not want to activate yet, click Start Trial, then follow the prompts to Configure EFT.
+If you are evaluating the software or just do not want to activate yet, click Start Trial, then follow the procedures in Configuring EFT Server.

 If you have purchased a license, click Activate Now, then follow the procedures for activating the software.

-DMZ Gateway is installed separately and also has a 30-day trial period.
-Refer to its documentation for details.
+DMZ Gateway, Mail Express, and the Secure Ad Hoc Transfer module are installed separately and also have a 30-day trial period.
+Refer to their documentation for details.

 Set Windows System Services (You do not have to activate the software before you do this.
 All features and modules are available during the 30-day trial.)

-The EFT service runs under a user account, which must have full administrative rights to the folder in which you install EFT.
-With administrative rights, the EFT service can save all of your settings.
-If the service does not have administrative rights, you will lose settings and user accounts whenever you restart the EFT service and you will need to reset permissions on the computer on which the EFT service is running.
+The EFT Server service runs under a user account, which must have full administrative rights to the folder in which you install EFT Server.
+With administrative rights, the EFT Server service can save all of your settings.
+If the service does not have administrative rights, you will lose settings and user accounts whenever you restart the EFT Server service, and you will need to reset permissions on the computer on which the EFT Server service is running.

-If you are using Microsoft IIS on the same computer as EFT, refer to Running EFT and Microsoft IIS on the Same Computer.
+If you are using Microsoft IIS on the same computer as EFT Server, refer to Running EFT Server and Microsoft IIS on the Same Computer.